Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 How much does a DIY brake pad job save versus a shop?

-A shop charges roughly $180–$380 per axle (parts + labour); DIY parts are roughly $70–$150 per axle.
+A shop charges roughly $180–$380 per axle (parts + labor); DIY parts are roughly $70–$150 per axle.
 The first job rarely saves money once you buy tools, but from the second job on you’re ahead, and by the third the tools have paid for themselves.
 Full numbers are on the cost page.

 Is it safe to do my own brakes?